dustinpfister/blog_posts/_posts/js-get-parent-element.md

 ```

 So then these are the two main properties of interest when it comes to getting a parent element with native javaScript by itself, but there are of course event more ways of getting a parent element.
 Maybe for whatever the reason I do not just want a single element but the whole tree of elements.
 So lets look at some additional examples of this task.

-### 1.3 - These source code examples, and much more are in my test vjs guthub repository

-The source code examples in this post can be found in my [test vjs github repository](https://github.com/dustinpfister/test_vjs/tree/master/for_post/js-get-parent-element) as is the case with all of my other posts on vanilla javaScript.
-At the source code folder I might have examples that are a little more up to date compared to what I have here, also that is a good place to make a pull request.

 ## 2 - The closest method for getting parent nodes with a query string